-Just because he may be divorced and could have kids, don’t assume that he doesn’t desire a second family.
+Just because he might be getting back into dating after a divorce or may already have kids, don’t assume that he doesn’t desire a second family.
 Men in their 40s are usually looking for partners.
 They know the value of companionship.
 If you’re the lady for him and if he’s the man for you, know you’re going to have someone in your life willing to meet you halfway.
 A true teammate.

 #4.
 Give him his space